Blue-Green Harmful Algal Blooms

 DEC, the NYS Department of Health (DOH), and the NYS Office of Parks, Recreation and Historic Preservation (OPRHP) are working together to identify and respond to blue-green algae concerns.
 DEC and DOH are coordinating field personnel to investigate HAB reports.
 DEC and DOH are also conducting research to learn more about blue-green algae HABs and evaluate their risks to public health and the environment.

-If you suspect that you have seen a blue-green algae bloom or you, your family, or pet has been in contact with a blue-green algae bloom please contact DEC.
+If you suspect that you have seen a blue-green algae bloom or you, your family, or pet has been in contact with a blue-green algae bloom please fill out and submit the Suspicious Algae Bloom Report Form (PDF, 527 KB).

 Scott Kishbaugh, Division of Water